ndvo2710/pisa/Readme.md

 ## Summary

+### Story behind the charts

+While finding resources for my visualization, I have seen a visualization for PISA data, which is the OECD rankings slopegraph.
+However, I feel that this ranking chart does not reflect how much superior one country education system compares to others.
+Also we cannot know how many percentage of students between two countries are sharing the same score.
+The answer for this question is effect size, which is immensely popular in medical and psychology.
+Even though effect size is a good approach to compare two country educational system, visualizing effect size is a very tough problem.
+Fortunately, I found this article [Interpreting Cohen's d effect size- interactive visualization -Created by Kristoffer Magnusson](http://rpsychologist.com/d3/cohend/).
+This ineractive visualization of two bell curves to intepret effect size is exactly what I need to apply for visualization of PISA data.
+Therefore I decide to create:

+* A slopegraph contains country ranking for each subject (OECD rankings)
+* Two bell curves share an overlapping parts in order to depict the percentage of overlap of students scores between two countries.

+### Data Mining Before Visualization
 * Use R to import large file as `pisa2012.csv` (File Size > 2GB).
 Calculate and extract useful information into `country_rank.csv` file.
 * The `country_rank.csv` contains these columns: